tehwave/laravel-shortcodes/CONTRIBUTING.md

 Pull requests are welcome.

-StyleCI and Scrutinizer checks must pass for pull requests to be accepted.
+All checks must pass for pull requests to be accepted.